 Students are encouraged to explore an integrated liberal arts curriculum through experiences that develop understanding rather than mere memorization.
 The program of study builds a solid base in the fundamentals of reading, writing and mathematics, and the first-rate Blue Oak School faculty emphasizes themes of character education, environmental responsibility, global perspectives and community service.

-The Blue Oak School curriculum, developed by the School’s faculty, adheres to the following guiding principles:
+The Blue Oak School curriculum, developed by the School’s faculty, adheres to the following seven guiding principles: